jeffreyshen19/political-cartoon-visualizer/README.md

-# political-cartoon-bot
+# Political Cartoon Visualizer
-Twitter bot serving historical political cartoons from the Library of Congress API.
-Developed for an internship w/ the LoC.
+Visualization of political cartoon usage over time.
+Developed for an internship w/ the LoC as a demonstration of the Beyond Words dataset.